-Active-duty servicemembers work in environments that expose them to extreme, often traumatizing situations, which may lead to substance abuse as a coping mechanism.
-Additionally, substance abuse is associated with co-occurring mental health disorders, such as post-traumatic stress disorder (PTSD), which veterans may struggle with following service.1
+Active-duty soldiers work in environments that expose them to extreme, often traumatizing situations, which may lead to substance abuse as a coping mechanism.
+Additionally, substance abuse is associated with co-occurring mental health disorders, such as post-traumatic stress disorder (PTSD), which Veterans may struggle with following service.1

 Drug and Alcohol Abuse in the Army

 Studies have also shown that substance use before enlistment, military culture surrounding alcohol use, combat experiences, the boredom and loneliness involved in long periods of deployment, physical health issues as a result of service, and struggles adjusting to civilian life after separation from the military may contribute to this prevalent issue.1,2

 Alcohol is one of the most problematic substances for members in the U.S. Army:2,3

 - 8% of young men in the Army are heavy drinkers, a rate higher than other branches of the military.2